JustinPlatt/pdsnd_github/README.md

 BikeShare Data Analysis

 ### Description
 This script analyzes BikeShare data according to the city and filter specifications provided by the user.
-It returns various statistics and lets the user few the date five rows at a time.
+It returns various statistics and lets the user view the date five rows at a time.

 ### Files used
 bikeshare.py - main file
 chicago.csv, washington.csv, new_york_city.csv - data files parsed by bikeshare script.
 Not uploaded due to file size.

 ### Credits
-The following references were extremely useful while writing and formatting the bikeshare code:
+The following references were extremely useful while writing, debugging, and formatting the bikeshare code:

 PEP 8 -- Style Guide for Python Code